Circulation Policy

 Renewing items

 Patrons may renew items in person, over the telephone, or online.
-Items may not be renewed if the material is on reserve for another patron.
+Items may not be renewed if the material is on reserve for another patron or if the renewal limit has been reached.
 Interlibrary loan renewals are determined by the lending library and are not guaranteed.

 Reserving items

-Patrons may place reserves except on express or non-circulating items.
+Patrons may place reserves except on Trending Titles, laptops, or non-circulating items.
 Reserves will be held for seven days.
-Patrons will be notified when reserved items are available for checkout via email if they provide an email address.
+Patrons will be notified via email when reserved items are available for checkout if they provide an email address.
 They will otherwise be notified via phone call, or postcard if they cannot be reached by phone.

 Suspended privileges and fees